Is Public a Safe Brokerage Firm?

 Public.com Company Profile

-Public.com is headquartered in New York and Copenhagen.
-It got its first round of funding in 2018 from Greycroft and has several well-known investors backing it.
+Public.com is based in New York and Copenhagen.
+It received its first round of funding in 2018 from Greycroft and has several celebrity investors behind it.

-Public.com is a brokerage firm that lets users trade many types of assets.
-It emphasizes the social aspect of investing and encourages sharing ideas across its platform.
-You can follow other investors and be followed back, and there are also many live events hosted by Public.com staff.
+Public.com is a broker that allows investors to trade many different types of securities.
+It focuses on the social dynamic of investing and promotes sharing knowledge and ideas across its platform.
+Users can follow other investors and be followed in return, and there are also many live events hosted by Public.com staff.

 Is Public.com Legitimate?

-The main regulators in the investment world are the Financial Industry Regulatory Authority (FINRA) and the U.S. Securities and Exchange Commission (SEC).
-Both ensure that investors have a safe place to do business.
-Many of their rules require brokers to provide fair trading, protect personal data, and run transparent operations.
+The most prominent regulatory bodies in the world of investing are the Financial Regulatory Authority (FINRA) and the U.S. Securities and Exchange Commission (SEC).
+Both focus on ensuring that investors have a secure place to conduct their business.
+Among the many regulations imposed by these agencies are rules obliging brokers to guarantee fair trade opportunities, protection of personal data, and transparent business practices.

 Public.com is registered with FINRA and SEC.